tpb1908/CWDoc/doc.md

 The back button shown in each ```Toolbar``` then references this method, which calls the ```Activity``` method ```onBackPressed``` to perform the same behaviour as pressing the phones navigation back key.

+### NetworkImageView

+The ```NetworkImageView``` is a subclass of ```ImageView``` used to asynchronously load images from a given URL and display them once they have finished downloading.

+#import "app/src/main/java/com/tpb/projects/common/NetworkImageView.java"

+The ```NetworkImageView``` has three instance variables; the URL to be loaded as well as two resource identifiers for the loading and error states.

+When the ```NetworkImageView``` is instantiated it checks the ```AttributeSet``` for resource identifiers set in XML.

+#import "app/src/main/java/com/tpb/projects/common/NetworkImageView.java $void init$"

+The ```loadImage``` method is responsible for loading and displaying the image.

+#import "app/src/main/java/com/tpb/projects/common/NetworkImageView.java $void loadImage$"

+The first check performed in ```loadImage``` is whether the image can actually be drawn.

+The ```View``` width and height are collected, before the ```LayoutParams``` are checked to determine whether the ```NetworkImageView``` is of a fixed size, or should expand to the size of its image.
+If the ```NetworkImageView``` has 0 width and height, and doesn't wrap in either direction, then ```loadImage``` returns as it cannnot display the image.

+The second check is whether the URL is empty.
+If a null or empty url is passed, any current request is cancelled, and the default image is set.

+The third check is whether the URL which is currently being loaded, or has been loaded is the same as the URL passed to the ```NetworkImageView```.
+If the URL is already being loaded, ```loadImage``` returns, otherwise it cancels the current request in preparation for loading a new image.

+Finally, the maximum width and height of the ```NetworkImageView``` are determined and the image is loaded.

+The ```onResponse``` callback has two arguments, the response, and the isImmediate flag which indicates whether the response was returned form cache.

+If both isImmediate and isInLayoutPass are true, the ```NetworkImageView``` has not yet been properly drawn an the image cannot yet be displayed.
+In this case, a ```post``` call is made, which will add a runnable to the UI thread ```MessageQueue``` for execution once all other work on the UI thread is complete.

+When the ```NetworkImageView``` is able to set the image, it checks whether the ```BitMap``` is non null, and sets either the ```BitMap``` or the default resource accordingly.

 ## User Activity

 Once a user has logged in, their account can be displayed.